luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 Now, let's go over the Links we just used, and I'll explain the query along the way.

-QueryLink to Discard Intermediate Variables
+QueryLink to Format Query Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Last time we encountered :code:`QueryLink` we used it as a way to execute additional operations on our query result.